DevTrapz/ruby-project/README.md

 To connect to postgres, locate the User, Password and IP in the .env file and use this command

 `psql <Database> -h <IP> -U <User> -W <Password>`

+# Fix newly created file permissions on host (only for linux host)

+When creating files on the host, that the container volume is mounted, you'll need to grant file permission to edit the file from the container.
+Execute this command on the host to grant all users (including the container) to have access to read and write.

+`sudo chmod a+rw <file path>` or for entire directory `sudo chmod -R a+rw <directory path>`

+You can set default permissions on the host user, so that whenever you create a file all users (including the container) can edit the file.

+Use this command with caution!
+Since it defaults permissions on newly created files to all users, it will remain that when until you change it.
+This goes against security best practices of least-privilege.
+Ideally you would use a dedicated linux user when working on this project, then grant that user the default permissions.

+`umask 000`